scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 when working with computers.
 Early personal computers only supported the textual user interface, more commonly known as the *command line interface* (CLI).
-However, when the Apple Macintosh popularized the *graphical user interface* (GUI), it soon became the preferred form for interacting with the computer.
+However, when the Apple Macintosh popularized the *graphical user interface* (GUI), it soon became the preferred means for interacting with the computer.
 The GUI is more user-friendly, especially for beginners, and provides a more pleasant visual experience.
 The GUI typically provides buttons and widgets for the